zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/redirecting-users-on-form-submission.md

 # Redirecting Users on Form Submission

-An alternative to a [success page](../creating-forms.md#adding-a-success-page) is to redirect the user to a specific URL after they have submitted their form.
+By default, when a user submits a form response, they are directed to a [success page](../creating-forms.md#adding-a-success-page).
+This behavior can be configured to instead redirect a user to a specific URL after submitting a form response.

 Follow these steps to set up a redirect URL: